Nobody likes being treated unfairly. Most of us react mildly and back off. But narcissists lose control and explode.

 A narcissist is deprived of compassion most of the time.
 Somehow, people understand they are not persons to show compassion and kindness.

-When a narcissist is in rage and trying to incite you into an outburst so that they can retaliate, let the occasion go to kindness.
+When a narcissist is in a rage and trying to incite you into an outburst so that they can retaliate, let the occasion go to kindness.

 Get your thoughts on the harsh upbringing they went through to become the narcissist they are today.
 Think of the daily humiliation and abuse they had to face when their friends were having happy times with their parents.